 dull-looking olive tapenade, looking like a grey paste.
 Many of the recipes in the blogosphere strike me as being “one note.”
 I love layers of flavor, and that is how I’ve always approached my food.

 A good tapenade requires more than just olives.
 This one includes mixed olives (more colors 😀 ), garlic (roasted please!), shallot, capers, crushed red pepper, zest and juice of a lemon, sherry vinegar, and anchovies.
 YEP.
 ANCHOVIES.
 Love, love, love my anchovies!
-They bring rich, umami flavor to so many favorite foods - caesar salad, bagna cauda, salad niçoise (or my Tuna Niçoise Sandwich with Aioli, Tapenade, and Soft Egg).
-When I order food that features anchovies, I frequently hear "ick."
+They bring rich, umami flavor to so many favorite foods like caesar salad, bagna cauda, and salad niçoise.
+When I order food that features anchovies, I frequently hear “ick.”
 How do you respond?

 Quality ingredients yield a better tasting tapenade.
 I frequently go to the olive bar at my local market, and find many different varieties.
 I fill a tub with different colors, and include a few cloves of roasted garlic (just in case I don’t feel like roasting a bulb).
 I always include some pimento stuffed olives for… color.